ghostkcleung/lfs-automate/md/intro_11_1.md

 # Introduction for build LFS 11.1 with automate script.

 ## Requirements
 The script uses up to 6GB RAM disk to build that is mount as tmpfs.
-So it will use the swap cache if the memory is not enough and the processing will be slowed down.
+It will use the swap cache if the memory is not enough and the processing will be slowed down.

 Run the version-check.sh for the requirment. ( See chapter 2.2 )